-- OU1 includes former Fire Drill Area operated from the 1960s to the 1980s where AFFF was used by the fire department during training exercises. - > Four groundwater monitoring events for PFOA/PFOS completed in 2015 at eight wells. - > Concentrations of PFOA exceeded USEPA health advisory level at two of the eight wells sampled. - OU2 includes a landfill operated from the 1950s to the 1980s and may have received waste materials containing PFAS. - > One groundwater monitoring event for PFOA/PFOS completed in 2019 at twelve wells. - Concentrations of PFOA and PFOS exceeded USEPA health advisory level at one of the twelve wells sampled.
+- ➤ OU1 includes former Fritzsche Army Airfield (FAAF) Fire Drill Area operated from the 1960s to the 1980s where AFFF was used by the fire department during training exercises. - > Four groundwater monitoring events for PFOA/PFOS completed in 2015 at eight wells. - Concentrations of PFOA and PFOS exceeded screening levels at two of the eight wells sampled. - ➤ OU2 includes a landfill operated from the 1950s to the 1980s and may have received waste materials containing PFAS. - > One groundwater monitoring event for PFOA/PFOS completed in 2019 at twelve wells. - Concentrations of PFOA and PFOS exceeded screening levels at one of the twelve wells sampled.